mellor17/mellor17/README.md

 I'm Ben the below is a series of small but hopefully interesting bits of info about me!
-I’m interested in coding, science, engineering, learning anything in general.
+I’m interested in coding, science (space+physics+most fields), engineering, learning anything in general.

 Currently learning Java & TS to hopefully create something useful!